-The performance of the board, its committees, and the chairman are reviewed annually.
-An evaluation of the board's effectiveness was conducted in 2017, the results of which were assessed by the Nomination and Governance Committee.
+The performance of the board, its committees, and the chairman are reviewed annually by the board and committees themselves.
+An evaluation of the board's effectiveness was conducted in November 2019, the results of which were assessed by the Nomination and Governance Committee at its meeting in January 2020.
 Each member of the board was requested to complete a detailed questionnaire focusing on the board structure and composition of the board, the effectiveness of board meetings, the adequacy of induction and on-going board training, the effectiveness of the board in fulfilling its key responsibilities, the quality of the support provided by the managers, the corporate governance structure of the club, and the effectiveness of the chairman.
-This evaluation indicated that the board was operating effectively, although several recommendations for enhancements to current procedures were considered and agreed by the board.
-A similar evaluation was also undertaken in respect of the Audit and Risk Committee and the Nomination and Governance Committee; these evaluations also indicated that the committee was operating effectively.
-A review will take place in Autumn 2018 to assess the current evaluation process and its effectiveness.
+This evaluation indicated that the board was operating effectively, although recommendations for enhancements to current procedures were considered and agreed by the board.
+A similar evaluation was also undertaken in respect of the Audit and Risk Committee and the Nomination and Governance Committee; these evaluations also indicated that both committees were operating effectively.